Foam Rolling for Shin Splints

 This foam rolling technique stimulates blood, oxygen, and nutrient circulation which will provide immediate relief to your shin splint pain.
 But just because it feels good, that doesn’t mean you should continue to massage the sore area.
-Repeat this process once per day for best results.
+Repeat this technique at least 2-3x per day.

 You should notice a significant improvement in your pain levels and muscle tightness after just 6-7 days, enabling you to return to your sport.
-Even after your pain subsides, continue to manage your shin splint pain with the Rolflex foam roller on a daily basis to prevent re-aggravating the damaged muscles & tendons.
+Even after your pain subsides, continue foam rolling before and after your running workouts to prevent re-aggravating the damaged muscles & tendons.

 Frequently Asked Questions

 Is it good to roll out shin splints?

 Yes, foam rolling your shin splints helps reduce inflammation and promote recovery by breaking down scar tissue and increasing blood circulation.